iommirocks/iommi/docs/tables_faq.rst

 How do I get tri.table to understand my Django ModelField subclasses?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You use the `tri_table.db_compat.register_column_factory` function to register your own factory.
+You use the :code:`iommi.db_compat.register_column_factory` function to register your own factory.
 We can look at the pre-registered factories to understand how to make your own:

 .. code:: python